GoogleChromeLabs/wasm-bindgen-rayon/README.md

 ### Usage with Webpack

-If you're using Webpack v5 (version >= 5.25.1), you don't need to do anything special, as it already support [bundling Workers](https://webpack.js.org/guides/web-workers/) out of the box.
+If you're using Webpack v5 (version >= 5.25.1), you don't need to do anything special, as it already supports [bundling Workers](https://webpack.js.org/guides/web-workers/) out of the box.

 ### Usage with Rollup